 Wild Game Sausages

 Wild game meat is lean and darker than other meats due to a lot of physical activity the animal is subjected to.
-This requires an increased supply of oxygen and as a result more myoglobin is developed.
-The more myoglobin is present the darker the color of the meat.
-Such a meat is often tougher but is good for sausages as meat for sausages must be ground first what is a tenderizing step.
-Even tough meat is easy to chew when it is ground through a small plate.
+This requires an increased supply of oxygen, and as a result, more myoglobin is developed.
+The more myoglobin is present, the darker the color of the meat.
+Such meat is often tougher but is good for sausages as it is tenderized during cutting and grinding.
+Even tough meat is easy to chew when ground through a small plate.
 Sausages made of venison are commercially made for sale in Canada and Alaska.
-Venison is lean meat and it should be mixed with pork back fat, fatty pork or a combination of pork and beef.
+Venison is lean meat, so it should be mixed with pork back fat, fatty pork, or a combination of pork and beef.
 A proportion of 60% venison to 40% other fatter meats is a good choice.
 You can add 30% of pork back fat or fat pork trimmings.

-Venison is at risk of being infected with trichinosis and the regular freezing methods as applied to pork may not be enough.
-Freezing will not kill larval cysts in bears and other wild game animals that live in Northwestern U.S. and Alaska.
+Venison is at risk of being infected with trichinosis, so the regular freezing methods applied to pork may not be enough.
+Freezing might not kill larval cysts in bears and other wild game animals living in Northwestern U.S. and Alaska.
 That meat has to be cooked to 160º F (71º C) internal temperature.
-Any type of sausage can be produced from game meat, the fermented types included.
+Any sausage can be produced from game meat, including fermented sausages.
 The manufacturing process for making wild game sausages remains the same as for other sausage types.
-Using starter cultures and good manufacturing processes as outlined in the book, a semi-dry fermented venison sausage can successfully be made at home.

 Venison